nzakas/understandinges6/manuscript/03-Objects.md

 ## Changing Prototypes

-Prototypes are the foundation of inheritance and JavaScript and so ECMAScript 6 continues to make prototypes more powerful.
+Prototypes are the foundation of inheritance in JavaScript, and so ECMAScript 6 continues to make prototypes more powerful.
 ECMAScript 5 added the `Object.getPrototypeOf()` method for retrieving the prototype of any given object.
 ECMAScript 6 adds the reverse operation, `Object.setPrototypeOf()`, which allows you to change the prototype of any given object.

 Normally, the prototype of an object is specified at the time of its creation, either by using a constructor or via `Object.create()`.
 Prior to ECMAScript 6, there was no standard way to change an object's prototype after it had already been created.
 In a way, `Object.setPrototypeOf()` changes one of the biggest assumptions about objects in JavaScript to this point, which is that an object's prototype remains unchanged after creation.